BlueGummi/charmos/docs/locking_idea.md

 Spin locks temporarily disable preemption and re-enable it when they are released.
 This is to prevent a scenario in which a higher priority thread can indefinitely starve a lower priority thread because it is waiting on a spin lock that the lower priority thread is holding.
-This is also referred to as "Priority Inheritance" (or moreso, is a simpler form of PI), which will be discussed later.
+This is also referred to as "Priority Inheritance" (or moreso, is a simpler form of PI), which will be discussed elsewhere.

 ## Summary